 Why Apartment Yields Outrun Houses, and What Claws Some of It Back

 The price mechanism is the primary driver at the smallest-unit end.
-A one-bed apartment in Philadelphia trades for around $119,405 while a one-bed house trades for $149,851.
+A one-bed apartment in Philadelphia trades for around $119,000 while a one-bed house trades for about $150,000.
 Monthly rent on the apartment tracks closer to the house than the price differential would suggest.
-Tenants pay for liveable space and location, not for land title, and apartments in walkable Center City or University City neighbourhoods command rents that are only modestly below comparable houses further out.
+Tenants pay for liveable space and location, not for land title, and apartments in walkable Center City or University City neighborhoods command rents that are only modestly below comparable houses further out.
 That compression of the rent gap, against a wider compression of the price gap, is what produces the apartment yield premium at one bed, a premium that evaporates from two bedrooms upward, where houses take the lead.

 There is a second, harder-to-price risk with condos: individual HOAs can prohibit rentals altogether, cap the number of leased units in the building, or impose minimum lease lengths regardless of what city law allows.
 Always read the association bylaws and rental rules before purchasing, a paperwork check that often matters more than the price negotiation.